ginetta/ginetta-gatsby-source-plugin/gatsby-plugin-cockpit/README.md

 ### Image

+Like the asset field, the image field gets extended with a `localFile` attribute linking to the corresponding file node.

-Or given a `post` collection with title, content and preview.
+Given a `post` collection with title, content and preview.
 You can use [`gatsby-image` plugin](https://www.gatsbyjs.org/packages/gatsby-image/) in your GraphQL query and take advantage of Gatsby's image processing features.

 ```
 allPost {